rage/cyber-security-base-19/data/module-2/part-3/security.md

 Python package `safety` can be used to find installed vulnerable packages.
-The package relies on another package `safety-db` which is simply a curated JSON file of known vulnerable python modules.
+The package relies on another package `safety-db` which is simply a curated JSON file of known vulnerable Python modules.

-In this assignment, the goal is to write a simple query system that given the safety-db json file and a package name returns a list of all vulnerabilities associated with that package.
+In this assignment, the goal is to write a simple query system that given the safety-db JSON file and a package name returns a list of all vulnerabilities associated with that package.

 The output should contain a list of tuples
 ```python